coltekin/ud-docs-tr/_tr-overview/notes.md

   likely for emphasis.
 In these cases, we mark it as if it is the object of the reflexive ....

+* *işte* is used when physically pointing to an object or person, or pointing (not physically) to some entity mentioned earlier.
+We use `discourse` relation for *işte*, but, connect it to the object that it refers to or the pronoun that it accompanies if any of these are available in the sentence.
+In case there are no "antecedents", like other discourse connectives, we connect it to the highest-level unit.

 ## Derivations